hcbiophys/morphodynamics/README.txt

 ------------------------------

 - Fig.3d&S1a
-python run_landscape_visualizations.py [compound] landscape # can be viewed in interactive mode by uncommenting line 191, 'mlab.show()'
+python run_landscape_visualizations.py [compound] landscape # can be viewed in interactive mode by uncommenting line 191, 'mlab.show()'; please note a window will appear for ~15s
+# as the high resolution output is rendered, though this can be adjusted at the mlab.savefig line

 - Fig.S2a-f
 python run_landscape_visualizations.py [compound] errors